SystemZ/devzbox/README.md

 ### Maintenance

+Update your virtualized OS as you would normally do.
+Almost all apps are updated by `apt`.

 ## Origin

-After few years of Ubuntu usage as a main driver, author of this project moved to Windows due to a bunch of time wasted on dual booting due to games and few apps like Adobe suite.
+After few years of Ubuntu usage as a main driver, author of this project moved to Windows due to a bunch of time wasted on dual booting for games and few apps like Adobe suite.
 Unfortunately Windows didn't offer everything I wanted, so I decided to make an easy-to-use VM factory to store complete dev environments for few separate projects that I work on.

 With this approach I have support for all apps I need without dualbooting, and a power and flexibility of FOSS apps on Ubuntu.
 You just suspend or turn off VMs if you need some free time in games :)
 The only drawback are infamous Windows updates that can crash your OS, but fortunately I didn't encounter them myself.